actionsflow/actionsflow/docs/concepts.md

           echo link: $link
 ```

-Then, Actionsflow will call [RSS trigger](https://github.com/actionsflow/actionsflow/blob/main/packages/actionsflow/src/triggers/rss.ts), [RSS trigger](./triggers/rss.md) will return data of the feed items in JSON format.
-Actionsflow will generate a standard Github actions workflow file after some caching, deduplicating works.
+Then, Actionsflow will call [RSS trigger](https://github.com/actionsflow/actionsflow/blob/main/packages/actionsflow/src/triggers/rss.ts) and [RSS trigger](./triggers/rss.md) will return data of the feed items in JSON format.
+Actionsflow will generate a standard Github actions workflow file after some caching and deduplication work.

-The built workflow file looks like:
+The built workflow file looks like this:

 ```yaml
 "on":